 Mango Sago.
-A delicious popular Asian dessert bursting with sweet mango flavor with creamy coconut tapioca pudding! Â An easy 4-ingredient dessert.
-Ready in 30 minutes!
+A delicious popular Asian dessert with sweet mango flavor with creamy coconut tapioca pudding!
+This quick and easy dessert is ready in 30 minutes with only 4 ingredients.
+A refreshing treat for the family to enjoy!

 What is Mango Sago?

-You’ll need the below simple ingredients for Mango Sago.
 Please scroll down to below recipe card for exact measurements.

 Note: Most Asian grocers will carry these ingredients.
 You may find some at your select grocery store or online, like on Amazon.

 In a medium size pot of water (about 5 cups of water), bring to a boil on high heat.
 Once the hot water reaches boiling point, add tapioca pearls.
-Reduce to medium high heat or to a rolling boil, boil for 10 minutes uncovered.
+Reduce to medium heat or to a rolling boil, boil for 10 minutes uncovered.
 Stir occasionally.

 Then turn off the heat, cover and let it sit for another 10 minutes until the pearls have softened and are completely translucent.
+If you see a small white dot in the center of the pearls, let them sit in the hot water covered for another 2-3 minutes to become fully translucent.

-Add coconut milk into the bowl with tapioca and mix well.
+Combine the coconut milk with the tapioca and mix well.
 This is your sago mixture.
-Set aside.Â
+Set aside.

 Divide mango mixture among 4 dessert bowls or glasses.

-Alternatively, you can mix everything together in a large bowl and divide into small portions.Â
+Alternatively, you can mix everything together in a large bowl and divide into small portions but you won't get the layered effect.

 FAQ

 To tell if your mango is ripe: you should be able to easily leave a thumbprint in the meat of the fruit.
 If you're pushing down too hard, it's not ripe.
 Also, ripe mangoes are vibrant in a yellow, orange or red color depending on the type of mango.
 If you spot any green color in the skin, it's most likely not fully ripe.
-If you use unripe mangoes, the mango sago dessert will be too tart in taste.Â
+If you use unripe mangoes, the mango sago dessert will be too tart in taste.

 Yes, feel free to substitute the mango for fresh strawberries.
 Follow my strawberry sago recipe for full details.

-Other Asian desserts you may enjoy!
+Other desserts you may enjoy

-Easy 4-ingredient Mango Sago
+Quick & Easy 4-ingredient Mango Sago

 Ingredients